futuregrid/manual/doc/source/eucalyptus.rst

    *NOTICE:* Due to an compatibility problem introduced during the upgrade to the Eucalyptus 3.1 system, accessing the GUI dashboard of Eucalyptus on india is temporarily unavailable.
-However, your credential will be in place so you can execute the later steps of this manual.
+However, your credential will be in place so you can execute the steps of this tutorial using euca2ools.

 -  Find your credential zip file in cd
    $HOME/.futuregrid/eucalyptus/fgprojectnumber::